meker12/docs-templates/dev-guide/general-api-info/authentication.rst

 Authentication
 ==============

-Each REST request against the Cloud Big Data service requires the inclusion of a specific authorization token, supplied in the ``X-Auth-Token`` HTTP header.
+Each REST request against the |product name| service requires the inclusion of a specific authorization token, supplied in the ``X-Auth-Token`` HTTP header.
 Customers obtain this token by first using the Rackspace Cloud Identity service and supplying a valid user name and API access key.